amirahdzh/javan-endpoint/README.md

 ## 🧩 Overview

-When a user accesses the root (`/`), they’re greeted with a playful interface offering two “realms”:
+When a user accesses the root (`/`), they’re greeted with a playful interface offering two interfaces:

 - **Simple View** – shows the basic required API endpoints: